Ecommerce fulfillment in Europe

 Working in fulfillment centers

 Most modern ecommerce fulfillment facilities are not only filled with people, but also with robots.
 These aren’t the human-like robots you know from the movies, but they are robots nonetheless.
 They move boxes very fast and very efficient.
 As a result, there are fewer humans working at fulfillment companies than before.

 Some say this is a bad thing, as they predict robots will take over many more jobs done by humans.
 But the other party states it’s a good thing the robots are here.
 They can do the boring, repetitive, and sometimes even dangerous jobs, while people are engaged in control or focus on tasks where it’s important a human eye is watching.

 Dutch logistics company Active Ants uses many robots to pick and pack orders:

 Night work in fulfillment centers

 There are 24 hours in a day, so there are many timeslots one could spend inside a fulfillment center.
 Some people only work during the day, some only work at night, and others take turns.
-The previously mentioned preferred location of fulfillment centers often also have something to do with how a country regulates working at night.
+The previously mentioned preferred location of fulfillment companies often also have something to do with how a country regulates working at night.

 For example, for years, it wasn’t allowed in Belgium to work in a fulfillment center at night.
 Only in 2014, things started to change.
 But by then, it was somewhat too late, because Dutch competitors did offer night work, which meant they were able to process late orders.
 So, online shoppers who bought something at 23:59 could expect their order to arrive the very next day.
-Belgian retailers couldn’t compete with this, which has led to local shoppers fleeing to Dutch ecommerce companies like Bol.com and Coolblue.
+Belgian retailers couldn’t compete with this, which has led to local shoppers fleeing to Dutch e commerce companies like Bol.com and Coolblue.

 For years, Belgium didn’t allow night work in fulfillment centers.